Tisha-Tasmia/Predictive-Analysis-with-Python-Athena-Global-Education-/README.md

 # Predictive-Analysis-with-Python-Athena-Global-Education-

+**Project Overview:**

+This project aims to develop a simple web application using Python and Flask.
+The application will allow users to input a list of numbers and then calculate the sum, average, and standard deviation of those numbers.

 _**Description:**_

 Developed a **predictive analysis model** using **Python** to analyze **trends and forecast outcomes** based on historical data.